Trying to conceive?

 Mira Fertility Monitor

-The Mira fertility monitor provides quantitative results, so you get specific numbers—your actual hormone levels—for estrogen and LH.
+The Mira fertility monitor provides numerical results, so you get specific concentrations of hormones—your actual hormone levels—for estrogen and LH.
 Absolutely this depth of quantitative data is useful in certain situations (such as if you’re troubleshooting hormone imbalances with a specialist), but we’ve found that having simple, easy-to-interpret results (low, high, peak and nothing in between) is all most women need or want to know … which is the days you have a high and peak chance of conceiving.

 Another comparable option is the Oova monitor, which measures luteinizing hormone and progesterone (LH surges right before ovulation and progesterone rises after ovulation).
 Because the Oova monitor does not measure at estrogen levels, it cannot help women determine the beginning of the fertile time in the cycle.